-Sir William wouldn’t have been able to touch the Earl’s estates that his mother derived her income from.
-However, an ill-drafted marriage settlement might have meant he would have access to her inheritance from Sir Thomas Heneage.
+Sir William wouldn’t have been able to touch the young Earl’s estates that his mother derived her income from.
+However, an ill-drafted marriage settlement might have meant he could have access to her inheritance from Sir Thomas Heneage.

 Anyway, marriage was a serious business, particularly among the “better sort”.
 Family and friends expected to be consulted, even when both parties were of an age “to dispose of” themselves.